Categories

 I Failed the Breathalyzer — Now What?

 Picture this — you’re driving home after spending an evening with a couple of close friends over a few laughs, good food, and maybe even a glass of beer or two.
 While you’re still on your way, you get stopped by a police officer, things take a wrong turn, and you end up being arrested for DUI.
-You know that you weren’t driving recklessly or otherwise showing signs of impairment, but you still blow a 0.08 or above on the breath test.
+You know that you weren’t driving recklessly or otherwise showing signs of impairment, but you still blew a 0.08 or above on the breath test.
 Now, you fear the police may have definitive proof that you were driving while intoxicated.

 However, it’s important to remember that a failed breath test is not an automatic conviction for DUI.
 A breathalyzer test is just one piece of evidence against you, and it is entirely possible to raise an effective defense against criminal charges with the help of a top DWI attorney in Clearwater.
 Below, we’ll go over several reasons why breath tests may fail to give accurate results and how we can keep your breath test results out of court.